erikmwerner/LabThings/src/messengers/messengers.md

 `<9,5,1>`

 Set motor with ID = 3 to -101.5 RPM:
-`<20,3,-101.5>`
+`<18,3,-101.5>`

 The first data field contains the command to be executed.
-Data in subsequent fields depends on the command implementation, and can be accessed using the functions getNextArgInt() getNextArgLong() getNextArgULong() getNextArgDouble() getNextArgChar()
+Data in subsequent fields depends on the command implementation, and can be accessed using the functions:
+* getNextArgInt()
+* getNextArgLong()
+* getNextArgULong()
+* getNextArgDouble()
+* getNextArgChar()

-Well behaved implementations should always respond to commands either with an acknowledgement or an error.
+Well-behaved implementations should always respond to commands either with an acknowledgement or an error.
 Data from the slave to the master should follow a similar delimiting format, but is implementation dependent.

 Binary Serial
 ------------
-Data packets are sent between the master and the slave using Serial Line IP (SLIP) packet framing (RFC 1055) with a 32-bit checksum.
+Messages are sent between the master and the slave in data packets using Serial Line IP (SLIP) packet framing (RFC 1055) with a 32-bit checksum.
 Bytes are sent in order of least significant to most significant (little-endian).
 Messages always begin and end with END markers.
 The standard SLIP frame markers are used:

 Hex |	Decimal |	Type Definition	 | Desctiption
 ----|---------|------------------|------------